 Toss a handful of sprouted beans atop your salad greens.
-They add nutrition, crunch and flavor.
-Here’s one such salad: Sprout Salad.
-More mature or less mature sprouts.
+They add nutrition, crunch, and flavor.
+Depending on your preference, you can use mature or less mature sprouts.

 Other things to add: olives, diced sweet onions, and crushed garlic.
 Like a bean salad, only better!
 If you want to pass it off as a bean salad, use younger sprouted beans that are barely sporting a sprout.
 But older sprouts can be used in this salad as well.

 You can use barely sprouted beans — either raw or cooked — as a substitute for cooked beans in any bean dip/spread recipe.
 The flavor may be a little different (if used raw), but I’ve always found these bean dips to be very tasty!

-4. In Soups and Stews (Cooked)
+#4 — Use Sprouted Beans In Soups & Stews (Cooked)